Search

 © Conrad Tracy

 On one visit, the night before a game, I went to the Jolly Roger, a hardcore Pauli pub.
-The place was heaving, absolutely rammed – full of skinheads, a DJ playing, a muscular bloke with his shirt off, covered in tattoos.
-I’d probably had a drink or two and started chatting to a skinhead at the bar.
-I’d seen this Big Lebowski St. Pauli sticker with the words “these colours don’t run”.
-The Big Lebowski was my son’s favourite film, so I wanted to get him one of these stickers.
+The place was heaving, absolutely rammed – full of skinheads, a DJ playing, a big bloke with his shirt off, covered in tattoos, fitting the skinhead stereotype.
+I’d probably had a drink or two and started chatting to another skinhead at the bar.
+I’d seen this Big Lebowski St. Pauli sticker with the words “these colours don’t run” in another bar earlier.
+The Big Lebowski is my son’s favourite film, so I wanted to get him one of these stickers.
 The skinhead I was talking to told me I needed to speak to the man in charge, a bloke called Arnd – who just so happened to be the topless, tattooed skinhead DJ behind the decks.
-I remember thinking, oh god!
+I remember thinking, I hope he’s friendly!
 Eventually Arnd came over, wondering who this guy was asking about his stickers.
-We got chatting and he ended up giving me a massive wad of St. Pauli stickers, and I gave him some of my Vale pin badges.
+We got chatting and he ended up giving me a massive wad of St. Pauli stickers, and I gave him some of my Vale stickers and pin badges.

 Arnd © Conrad Tracy

-About six months later, via a friend of a friend, I heard there was a guy called Arnd from Germany trying to find a Vale fan called Conrad – a photographer who was interested in photographing their skinhead supporters.
+About six months later, via a friend of a friend of a friend, I heard there was a guy called Arnd from Germany trying to find a Vale fan called Conrad – a photographer who was interested in photographing their skinhead supporters.
 We got back in touch and, to my surprise and presumably to vet me, he flew over with his girlfriend to watch a couple of Vale games.
 I met them at a pub outside Vale Park.
 It was great, and from there the relationship grew.
 I started meeting Arnd and his mates at Pauli games.
 For the project to really work, I couldn’t be an outsider.
 Until that door was opened, I couldn’t make the pictures I wanted.
 Over time, I started to understand the culture and people began to trust me.
-Importantly, I never claimed to be a Pauli fan – I was a Vale supporter and always will be.
-A mate of mine summed it up best when he said, “He was married to Vale – but Pauli was his secret mistress.”
+Importantly, I never claimed to be a big Pauli fan – Vale are my club, but I liked everything that Pauli stood for.
+A mate of mine summed it up amusingly when he said, “He was married to Vale – but Pauli was his secret mistress.”

 More and more matches followed.
-A security guard, a former hooligan now employed by the club, helped me out by getting me in and showing me around.
+A security guard, a former hooligan now employed by the club, helped me out by getting me in and showing me around the ground, where I was able to get access to make the quieter images.

 One story that shows the nature of these supporters – I was invited to a BBQ.
-Arnd told me he’d send someone to pick me up.
-I got collected by a random skinhead and taken to some estate, and the next thing I knew I was at a BBQ with about 40 skinheads.
-I’m a vegetarian, and they’d actually bought me some veggie sausages.
+Arnd organised someone to pick me up.
+I got collected by a skinhead I didn’t know and taken to some estate several miles away from the centre of Hamburg, and the next thing I knew I was at a BBQ with about 40 skinheads.
+This may sound quite intimidating to some, but they were all really open and friendly people, even to the degree that they made sure that amongst the piles of meat and sausage there were some veggie options for me!

 © Conrad Tracy